horaios/fedora-coreos-example/README.md

 ## Getting started

-Please note the VM configs contain references to additional disks in the `storage` section – they have to be removed in case you want to launch on VMWare Fusion (or Workstation).
+**Note:** the VM configs contain references to additional disks in the `storage` section – they have to be removed in case you want to launch on VMWare Fusion (or Workstation).
 The OVA conversion doesn't account for them.

 1. Deploy the etcd cluster